eqcorrscan/EQcorrscan/index.md

 [here](http://eqcorrscan.readthedocs.org/en/latest/?badge=latest).

 This project is an open source, Python project for the detection and analysis of repeating and near-repeating earthquakes.
+To do this it requires either data from a single, or a network of, seimographs.

 The codes are hosted on [github](https://github.com/calum-chamberlain/EQcorrscan), with the latest release also available on